inntend/store/README.md

+> [!CAUTION]
+> This repo is a very early experiment and everything in here is fragile and subject to change.
+Use at your own risk.

 # store

-> **NOTE:** This repo is a very early experiment and everything in here is fragile and subject to change.